samsimlai/blog/_posts/2025-04-02-ghibli-ai-trend.md

 Hearing Kelly speak changed something in me.
 I had always supported creators’ rights, but mostly in the abstract—hashtags, headlines, broad declarations about consent and ethics.
 But that day, it wasn’t abstract.
 It was real.
 There was a face, a voice, a struggle.
 A life behind the art.

-Kelly didn’t just speak about the violation of not being asked.
+Kelly didn’t *just* speak about the violation of not being asked or compensated fairly for their work.
 They spoke about what it *took* to create that work in the first place—the slow accumulation of memories, the joyful and messy bits of an entire life that shaped their creative voice.
 Years of becoming.
 Years of vulnerability.
 And now, in seconds, it could all be replicated by a machine that had never lived a single moment of it.

 **That’s the part AI can’t touch.
 Not just the technique.
 Not the brushwork or the color palette.
 But the humanity.**
 It’s the same reason Ghibli hits differently.
-In *Spirited Away*, it isn’t grand speeches or that makes us resonate with Chihiro’s coming-of-age or No-Face’s loneliness.
+In *Spirited Away*, it isn’t grand speeches or that makes us resonate with Chihiro’s coming-of-age or No Face’s loneliness.
 It’s in subtle glances, awkward stumbles, moments of pause.
-No-Face doesn’t speak of his pain; he embodies it, lingering in doorways, offering gold, consuming everything in a desperate attempt to be seen.
+No Face doesn’t speak of his pain; he embodies it, lingering in doorways, offering gold, consuming everything in a desperate attempt to be seen.
 His loneliness isn’t explained.
 It’s felt.

 Perhaps, AI can simulate No Face and Chihiro’s color palette, the pacing, the visual motifs.
 But that is not what makes them immortal characters to Ghibli watchers; it is their journeys.
 AI cannot connect by *observing* the human experience.
 It has not lived.
 It does not ache.

 ## So why are we drawn to it anyway?
-Because it’s easy.
-Because it’s accessible.
+Perhaps, because it’s easy.
+Because it’s arguably accessible.
 Because it’s fun to see yourself as a Ghibli character, especially when the real world feels harsh and noisy.
 In a way, these filters and fan arts are a kind of escapism—like cosplay for the soul.

 But it does raise a larger question: *What will we consider art in the future?* If something can be replicated instantly, is it still sacred?
 If the process no longer requires struggle, joy, revision, living—does it carry the same meaning?